microsoft/powerbi-models/README.md

 Contains JavaScript &amp; TypeScript object models for Microsoft Power BI JavaScript SDK.

-For each model there is a TypeScript interface, a json schema definitions, and a validation function to ensure and object is valid.
+For each model there is a TypeScript interface, a json schema definitions, and a validation function to ensure a given object is a valid model.

 ## Getting Started